zorael/kameloso/README.md

 * Web URL lookup, including the web titles and Reddit plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
 Download a "light" installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.
 * Terminal colours may also not work in the default `cmd` console, depending on your version of Windows and likely your terminal font.
 Unsure of how to fix this.
 Powershell works fine.
 * Use in Cygwin terminals without compiling the aforementioned `cygwin` configuration will be unpleasant (terminal output will be broken).
 Here too Powershell consoles are not affected and can be used with any configuration. `cmd` also works without `cygwin`, albeit with the previously mentioned colour issues.
 * When run in such Cygwin terminals, the bot cannot gracefully shut down upon Ctrl+C, due to technical limitations.
+Any changes will have to be saved in a different way.

 ## Posix